grantslatton/JustParse/README.md

 `Stream s Char => Parser s Match`.
 A `Match` object contains all of the text matched within it, and a list of `Match` objects which represent any subgroups (which may themselves contain subgroups, etc).
 These regular expressions are truly regular in that they do not have backreferences (for now).
-An example:
+If one only wants the entirety of the matched text, the `regex'` parser will do that.
+Example:

-    p = regex' "ab+cd?"     -- regex' is the same as regex but only returns the -- entire matched string
+    p = regex' "ab+cd?"

 is equivalent to the standard parser: